rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---
 title: planet
-updated: 2025-08-09 06:08:22
+updated: 2025-08-09 14:09:00
 ---

 # planet

-(date: 2025-08-09 06:08:22)
+(date: 2025-08-09 14:09:00)

 ---

-## Ukrainians will not give land to occupiers, says Zelensky
+## Europe and Ukraine press US ahead of Trump-Putin talks

 date: 2025-08-08, from: RTÉ News

-Ukrainian President Volodymyr Zelensky has said Ukraine could not violate its constitution on territorial issues, adding that "Ukrainians will not give their land to occupiers".
+European officials were reported to have presented their own Ukraine peace proposals to the US as US President Donald Trump prepared for talks with Russian President Vladimir Putin on ending the war.

 <br>